JavaHammes/room4A.dev/content/posts/cuckoo_filters.md

 Cuckoo filters are:

 - Like Bloom filters, but with deletion and better space efficiency in many real-world cases.
-- Based on cuckoo hashing, which lets them keep performance high even when the structure is almost full.
+- Based on Cuckoo hashing, which lets them keep performance high even when the structure is almost full.
 - Easy to implement, surprisingly powerful, and honestly just kind of fun to say.

 *"Cuckoo."*